awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 ## Permissions for IAM principals that publish flow logs to Amazon S3<a name="flow-logs-s3-iam"></a>

-The IAM principal that creates the flow log, such as an IAM user, must have the following permissions, which are required to publish flow logs to the destination Amazon S3 bucket\.
+The IAM principal that creates the flow log must be using an IAM role that has the following permissions, which are required to publish flow logs to the destination Amazon S3 bucket\.

 ```
 {